 On the lush island of Djurgården towers the magnificent building of Nordiska museet.
 Committed to showcasing Nordic lifestyle since 1523, the museum continually finds new ways to tell stories.
+The newest exhibition "Nordic Life" explore the life of people in Sweden and the Nordic countries in an artistic and visual feast for the eyes.
 The imposing exhibition "Arctic - while the ice is melting" covers the many lifestyles of the people living in the Arctic.
-In 2024, a new grand exhibition opens about the cultural history of Sweden and the Nordics.
-The museum is open every day and provides a free audio guide in eleven languages.
+The museum is open every day and provides a free audio guide in multiple languages.